harsh-sutariya/AA-DPO/README.md

 ```

 # Data Generation
 To generate the necessary training data, you need to first genereate the multi-image augmentation by running the files in data_gen/gen_instruction execpt pixmo.ipynb(this is used for test data generation).
 To generate DPO dataset, run the files under "data_gen/gen_chosen_rejected".
-You can find the traning and testing data [here](https://huggingface.co/datasets/shaswat123/AA-DPO).
+You can find the testing data [here](https://huggingface.co/datasets/shaswat123/AA-DPO).
+You will require: test_images_{pip/collage/sequence}.tar and you can find the jsons(prompt + QA pair) under data_gen/gen_instruction with 3 jsons.